-Now we are ready to look at the numerator.
-The crucial observation is that the correlation function $\langle\Psi_\D |Z_r Z_{r'}|\Phi_\D\rangle$ can only pick up a non-zero value if the two measured spins reside on the same domain wall.
-The non-zero value is precisely the strange correlator of the $1d$ cluster state times the factor of wavefunction overlaps.
-Therefore, the strange correlator, in the end, can be written as
+For the numerator, the crucial observation is that the strange correlator $C_K^\mathcal{D}(r, r')$ is non-zero only if the two measured spins reside on the same domain wall, and the non-zero value is precisely the strange correlator of the $1d$ cluster state.
+Therefore, the FSC, in the end, can be written as

 conditioned on that in every configurations of $\D'$ there must be a domain wall connecting $r$ and $r'$.
 The factor $\langle Z_rZ_{r'}\rangle_S$ is a non-zero constant as the strange correlator of the $1d$ cluster state.
-This quantity essentially maps to a certain correlator, more specifically the 2-leg watermelon correlator, in the $O(2)$ loop model \cite{Duplantier_1989}.
-For the loop tension $\tilde{x}>x_c^{n=2}=1/\sqrt{2}$, the loop model will be in the dense loop phases, where the loops behave critically.
-The strange correlator has the following power-law behavior:
+Therefore, the $K$-FSC measures the probability that $r$ and $r'$ are connected by a single loop in the O(2) loop model.
+This quantity maps exactly to the 2-leg watermelon correlator in the $O(2)$ loop model\cite{Duplantier_1989}.
+For the loop tension $\tilde{x}>x_c^{n=2}=1/\sqrt{2}$, the loop model will be in the dense loop phases, which indicates the FSC has a power-law behavior: